Keyword

 • The dataset contains boundaries of nest areas of surface nesting flying seabirds at numerous breeding sites across Prydz Bay, Antarctica.
 The sites are at islands in the Rauer Group, the Svenner Islands and two islands (Bluff Island and Gardner Island) off the Vestfold Hills.
 The boundary data were obtained from aerial photos of slopes where flying seabirds had been previously observed.
 The aerial photos were taken on 1 December 2017.
 Marcus Salton and Kim Kliska conducted the aerial photography and delineated the GIS boundaries representing the nesting areas.
 The database of potential Adelie penguin breeding habitat as described by the metadata record 'Sites of potential habitat for breeding Adelie penguins in East Antarctica' (http://data.aad.gov.au/metadata/records/AAS_4088_Adelie_Potential_Habitats) was used to associate flying seabird nest areas to a particular island and to structure how the boundaries are stored.
 The Adelie penguin breeding site database has a unique identifying code for every island in East Antarctica, and the islands are aggregated into spatial sub-groups and then spatial groups.
 The file structure in which the boundaries are stored has a combination of ‘island’, ‘sub-group’ and ‘spatial group’ (or region) at the top level (eg VES_SG_10 contains all boundaries in spatial group VES (Vestfold Hills and islands) and sub-group 10).
 Within each sub-group folder are folders for each island where photos were taken (eg IS_72276 is Gardner Island in the VES_SG_10 group).
 The data is comprised of: (i) a polygon shapefile for each island on which flying bird nest areas were observed; and (ii) a single polygon shapefile for each of Rauer Group, Svenner Islands and Vestfold Hills in which the polygons in (i) are combined.
 The polygons in the shapefiles have a Type attribute with values ranging from A to E. A = Nests present B = Searched and no nests present C = Nests or salt stains (the investigators were unable to decide whether what they were seeing was nests or salt stains) D = Snow cover E = Not searched

-• This file contains a report on the silver grey petrels/fulmars of the Windmill Islands in 1964.
-The file contains a report on the program relating to the birds, and some banding data.
+• This file contains a report on silver grey petrels in the Windmill Islands in 1961.
+The report contains hand-drawn maps of Ardery Island, banding information and general information.
+The data were collected on Ardery Island, Nellie Island and Wilkes Station.
 The hard copy of the file has been archived by the Australian Antarctic Division library.